Consecration (film)

-Consecration is a 2023 supernatural horror-thriller film directed by Cristopher Smith from a script he co-wrote with Laurie Cook, and starring Jena Malone, Danny Huston and Janet Suzman.
-Shot in Scotland on the Isle of Skye, the film was released in the United Kingdom and United States on February 10, 2023.
+Consecration is a 2023 supernatural horror-thriller film directed by Christopher Smith from a script he co-wrote with Laurie Cook, and starring Jena Malone, Danny Huston and Janet Suzman.
+Shot in Scotland on the Isle of Skye, the film was released in the United States on 10 February 2023 and in the United Kingdom on 16 June 2025.

 Synopsis

-An English woman arrives at a convent on the Isle of Skye looking to find out the truth about her Priest brother's death, but discovers that he was himself also a suspect in a murder investigation.
+An English woman arrives at a convent on the Isle of Skye looking to find out the truth about her priest brother's death, but discovers that he was himself also a suspect in a murder investigation.The protagonist had powers as a child, with no recollection of her past.
+After learning of her brother's death she travels to Scotland to uncover the secrets the convent is keeping.